Architecture - The Art and Science of Designing and Erecting Buildings

 For lunch your group can enjoy fine dining while viewing Chicago's lakefront at The Pier at Harborside is located in the 24,000 square-foot Prairie Style clubhouse at Harborside International Golf Course.
 The restaurant is situated on 458 acres of peaceful greens and serves casual American fare.
 This Frank Lloyd Wright style clubhouse can accommodate up to 300 people for catered events and receptions.
 Harborside International Golf Course is a state of the art golfing facility that includes two par 72 championship golf courses with all the amenities of a private club.
 Harborside is home to the John Jacob's Golf Academy and a 58-acre practice facility, which is illuminated for night play.

-Then it's time to explore the Pullman Historic District.
+Then it's time to explore the Pullman National Monument and Historic Sites.
 This unique community was built in 1880-1884 as a planned model industrial town for the Pullman's Palace Car Company.
 Construction of the town was executed by Pullman employees.
 Structures were made of brick, fashioned from clay found in Lake Calumet, at a brickyard built south of the town for this purpose.
 Pullman shops produced component parts used throughout the building of the town.
 This project was one of the first applications of industrial technology and mass production in the construction of a large-scale housing development.
 The town of over 1,000 homes and public buildings was completed by 1884, less than four years later.
-Tour includes stops at the Visitors Center, the Greenstone Church, the Hotel Florence and the Pullman Factory Site.
+Tour includes stops at the Visitors Center (in the Clock Tower Building), the Greenstone Church, the Hotel Florence and the Pullman Factory Site.

 Dinner can be enjoyed at the internationally known Public Landing Restaurant.
 Located on the banks of the I&M Canal in downtown Lockport, the Public Landing Restaurant is housed in the historic Gaylord Building.
 Built in 1838, this building played a vital role in one of the great enterprises of the 19th century: the digging of the 96-mile-long Illinois & Michigan Canal.
 The handsome limestone warehouse was the construction depot for the canal, which linked Lake Michigan with the Illinois River, opening the Midwest to commerce and industry.
 In 1987 the Gaylord Building opened to the public, featuring The Public Landing Restaurant in addition to the adjacent museum.
 In early 2009, this historic building was featured in the Public Enemies movie starring Johnny Depp, bringing Public Landing to the forefront of Chicago and the surrounding community.